Primordial perturbations and inflation in a holography inspired Gauss-Bonnet cosmology: Summary and conclusions

 We have studied the early universe cosmology by means of a modified gravity model in which the gravity action consists of a function of the Ricci scalar and the Gauss-Bonnet invariant in addition to the Einstein-Hilbert term.
 The field equations are obtained by making use of the scalar-tensor representation of the action.
 We have specified the functional form of the action so that the modified Friedmann equations have the same form as those obtained in the holographic cosmology scenario.
 Furthermore, we have developed the formalism for calculating cosmological perturbations for scalar and tensor modes with matter represented by a general $k$-essence field theory.
 Using this, we have derived the scalar and tensor power spectra and calculated the scalar-to-tensor ratio $r$ and spectral index $n_{\rm S}$.

 To confront our model with observations we have calculated $n_{\rm S}$ and $r$ for a particular tachyon type $k$-essence with exponential potential.
 Our numerical results (see fig.~\ref{fig1}) show that the predictions of the MGB model are consistent with the Planck observational constraints.
-In this comparison we have fixed the initial expansion rate to its natural maximal value $h_{\rm i}=\sqrt2$ and the only remaining free parameter, the parameter $\omega$ in the potential, has been allowed to vary in such a way that the e-fold number $N$ varies in the physically acceptable range $50\leq N \leq 90$.
+In this comparison we have fixed the initial expansion rate to $h_{\rm i}=1$ and the slip parameter to $\eta=0.5$, and the only remaining free parameter, the parameter $\omega$ in the potential, has been allowed to vary in such a way that the e-fold number $N$ varies in the physically acceptable range $50\leq N \leq 90$.

 One of our aims has been to compare the MGB model with the holographic cosmology.
-We have recently studied inflation within the latter model \cite{bertini}, where a modest departures from standard general relativity with $k$-essence has been found: for an inflationary scenario with $k$-essence, the differences in the power spectrum are only found at the second order in the slow roll parameters (due to a change in the speed of sound).
-The MGB expressions for $r$ and $n_{\rm S}$ in equations (\ref{eq130}, \ref{eq131}) show that the tensor-to-scalar ratio $r$ departs from zero only at second order in the slow parameters in contrast to the holographic cosmology or standard general relativity with $k$-essence where the departure from zero is at first order.
+We have recently studied inflation within the latter model \cite{bertini}, where a modest departures from standard GR with $k$-essence has been found: for an inflationary scenario with $k$-essence, the differences in the power spectrum are only found at the second order in the slow-roll parameters (due to a change in the speed of sound).
+The expression (\ref{eq130}) shows that the tensor-to-scalar ratio $r$ departs from zero only at second order in the slow parameters in contrast to the holographic cosmology or the standard GR cosmology with $k$-essence where the departure from zero is at first order.